Accessibility & Translations

 Jonathan Perle, PhD, ABPP

-Jonathan Perle, PhD, ABPP, is a clinical child and adolescent psychologist and director of telepsychology at the West Virginia University School of Medicine.
-Dr. Perle’s telehealth-focused work has resulted in peer-reviewed publications, a videoconferencing-focused book, professional presentations, expert interviews for media, consultative services including his participation in the APA’s revision for the Professional Practice Guidelines for Telepsychology, and his design of one of the first recognized telehealth courses for clinical psychology students
+Jonathan Perle, PhD, ABPP is an Associate Professor and Director of Telepsychology at West Virginia University School of Medicine.
+Dr. Perle’s technology-focused work (e.g., AI, telehealth) has resulted in publications, presentations and trainings, expert interviews, a videoconferencing-focused book, and consultative activities, including his participation in the American Psychological Association’s revision for the Professional Practice Guidelines for Telepsychology, and American Psychological Association’s Expert Advisory Panel on AI and Psychological Services.

 Components visible upon registration.